WillBill84/homework_week1/README.md

 # homework_week1
 ----------------------------------------
-The week 1 Homework assignment Breif is as follows:
+The week 1 Homework assignment Brief is as follows:

 ## User Story